hamidb80/hypothesis-of-understanding/readme.md

   <img src="./assets/compiled/abstract-color.png" style="width: 240px">
 </div>

-## Bluri's theory to indicate complexity of a problem
-the height of GoT reperesents the complexity of the problem. the more the height of the GoT, means that solving it requires *more steps* and hence is more complex.
+## Simple/Complex GoT
+a GoT that has more fusion nodes, is more complex

+### Fusion nodes
+nodes that have in-edges more than 1

+## Shallow/Deep GoT

-### Weight of a GoT: Heavy-ness / light-ness
+## Weight of a GoT: Heavy-ness / light-ness
 The more the width of the GoT more ideas involved or more options have to be considered, we use the term **heavy** for such GoT.

-## Bluri's opinion about a solution to a problem
+## solution to a problem
 If a solution to a problem resembels the direction of edges between nodes similar to what the learner's mind, we say that the solution is _straight-forward_, on the other hand if the direction of edges between nodes for an solution to a does not exist between nodes or does not exists **directly** between the nodes in the learner's mind, then we say that the solution is not straight-forward or it is _Explorative_.

 Thus the term straight-forward is subjective according to the learning material and the learner.